Jellycat: History

-As of 2024, the longest serving design within the contemporary collection is the Slackajack Monkey with 21 years of production.
+As of 2024, the longest serving design within the contemporary collection is the Slackajack Monkey with 21 years in production.
 In February 2024, Jellycat celebrated its 25th anniversary, where the Institute of Contemporary Art in Boston hosted an anniversary party.
+The Jellycat company had greater financial success in 2025 when its profits doubled from the year prior, leading to more than $100 million in dividends paid to owners.

 In June 2025, Jellycat stopped supplying to approximately 100 independent shops in the United Kingdom, citing its "brand elevation strategy".
-The change affected longstanding stockists, including shops which had sold Jellycat products for over twenty years, and were told that the decision was "final" and that they would be unable to appeal it.
-Another group of shop owners were permitted to continue stocking Jellycat products but would no longer be allowed to display a sticker in their shop window stating they were an "Official Jellycat Stockist".
+The change affected longstanding stockists including shops which had sold Jellycat products for over twenty years, and were told that the decision was "final" and that they would be unable to appeal.
+Another group of store owners were permitted to continue stocking Jellycat products but no longer were allowed to display a sticker in their shop window saying they were an "Official Jellycat Stockist".

+As of 2025, Jellycat-owned retail locations are present in many American cities, including the Jellycat Diner Experience at FAO Schwarz in Midtown Manhattan, New York.
+A Chicago location opened in late 2025, and also in 2025 Jellycat opened the Jellycat Ski Club, a temporary experience for two months in Los Angeles where exclusive merchandise was available for sale.
+In 2026, Jellycat opened locations in Milan, Copenhagen, and Stuttgart, and Germany.